 Unsaturated fatty acids in foods.
 All about unsaturated fatty acids

-The human body is created from living tissues, which during the life process not only perform their functions, but also recover from damage, while maintaining their efficiency and strength.
-Of course, for this they need nutrients.
+The human body is created from living tissues, which during life process not only perform their functions, but also recover from damage, maintaining their performance and strength.
+Of course, for this they require nutrients.

 Human nutritional balance

-Food provides the body with the energy it needs to support all bodily processes, especially muscle function, tissue growth and renewal.
-It should be remembered that the main thing in proper nutrition is balance.
-Balance is the optimal combination of products from five groups necessary for human nutrition:
+Food supplies the body with the energy it needs to support all body processes, especially muscle function, tissue growth and renewal.
+It should be remembered that the main thing proper nutrition- balance.
+Balance is the optimal combination of foods from five groups necessary for human nutrition:

 • cereals and potatoes;